wvanderp/awesome-dutch-osint/README.md

 ### 📰 Delpher

 Delpher is a big newspaper archive.
-It has collected many big and small newspapers from 1618 to 1995.
+It collected many big and small newspapers from 1618 to 1995.
 They are freely readable and fully searchable.

 <https://www.delpher.nl/>